 2022 FUN Undergraduate Travel Awards

-Applications for the FUN Undergraduate Travel Award Program supporting travel to the 2022 Society for Neuroscience Meeting in San Diego, CA are now being accepted through July 11, 2022 at 8 PM EDT/5 PM PDT.
+Applications for the FUN Undergraduate Travel Award Program supporting travel to the 2022 Society for Neuroscience Meeting in San Diego, CA were due on July 11, 2022 at 8 PM EDT/5 PM PDT.

 Each award offers up to $1000 in aid for expenses associated with attending the Society for Neuroscience 2022 meeting.
 Undergraduate students who are presenting at the main SfN meeting are eligible.
 All student award travel award applications must have a faculty sponsor who is a current dues-paying member of FUN.